 In some cases you may wish to specify an embargo period on your deposit.
 To add an embargo, tick the "Specify an embargo" box under Item 2 and specify your desired embargo date.

-Note: That this embargo begins from the date from deposit and not the date of publication.
+Note: This embargo begins from the date of deposit and not the date of publication.
 You will not be able to alter the embargo date at a later time without contacting your campus Library directly.

 Review of the embargo options available for your deposit.